 about these pieces:

-The etchings on either side of that one were produced as a gift to the Museum of Biblical Art in New York City.
+The etchings on either end of the second row were produced as a gift to the Museum of Biblical Art in New York City.
 They are reworkings of images that Georges Rouault produced for his Miserere etchings.
 Editions of each were donated to the museum when they were exhibiting This Anguished World of Shadows, a 2006 show comprised of his work.
 These images also show up in the Altarpiece & Reliquary of St. Georges, except as paintings over text.